 All in all, this renders an upgrade that was thought to be uncontroversial with a low, but non-zero chance of leading to a chain split.
 Not by malice or politics, but simply because some players might not be ready to support the non-fork and their node trying to execute the hard fork regardless.
 Such a fork is unlikely to persist, but might manifest in prolonged downtime of services.

-Regarding the price of ETH we are a bit surprised of the rather muted price action overnight.
-But keep your risk in check as there is still plenty of event risk out there which could move the price sharply.Weiterlesen
+Regarding the price of ETH – we are a bit surprised about the rather muted price action overnight.
+But keep your risk in check as there is still plenty of event risk out there, which could move the price sharply.Weiterlesen